wp-plugins/wp-auto-affiliate-links/readme.txt

 * Changed description to match the latest udpates

 = 2.6 =
-* Modified the cloacking system to work with the latest versions of wordpress
+* Modified the cloaking system to work with the latest versions of wordpress

 = 2.5.1 =
 * Fixed an error that generated a warning and in some configurations prevented the execution